krwndbbs/MOLEQL/README.md

 ## Installation

 My installation of the code (*.py, *.xyz, and directories) is within a main directory that I have named "moleql".
-The code was developed on an 2020 iMac with macOS Monterey 12.7.5 under Python 3.10.
+The code was developed on a 2020 iMac with macOS Monterey 12.7.5 under Python 3.10.
 Without any modifications, the code runs fine in my current environment of Python 3.13 on a 2025 Mac Studio with macOS Sequoia 15.5.
 Besides Python, you will need to install the following